Fudime/Fudime.github.io/_posts/2025-01-10-Reading-Notes-DH.md

 ### **1. Choropleth Maps**
 - **Origin**: Geography and cartography.
-- **Purpose**: Use shading or colors to represent data across fixed regions.
+- **Purpose**: A type of map that uses different colors or shades to represent statistical data across regions (e.g., population density or economic output).
-- **Applications**: Population density, GDP mapping, disease spread visualization.
-- **Critique**: Assumes rigid boundaries, unsuitable for Tokugawa Japan's fluid political boundaries.
+- **Common Applications**:
+  - **Population studies**: Showing population density or growth across regions.
+  - **Economics**: Mapping GDP or income levels by region.
+  - **Public health**: Visualizing the spread of diseases (e.g., COVID-19 maps).
+- **Ravina’s Critique**: Choropleth maps assume fixed, well-defined boundaries for the regions they represent.
+This method is inadequate for depicting early-modern Japan, where political boundaries were often fluid and overlapping.

 ### **2. Polygons and Points in Cartography**
-- **Origin**: GIS (Geographic Information Science).
+- **Origin**: Geographic Information Science (GIS).
 - **Purpose**:
-  - **Points**: Represent specific locations (e.g., villages).
+  - **Points**: Used to mark specific locations, such as cities or villages.
-  - **Polygons**: Represent areas (e.g., territories).
+  - **Polygons**: Used to represent areas, like countries, provinces, or other regions.
+- **Common Applications**:
+  - **Urban planning**: Points for facilities (e.g., schools, hospitals), polygons for zoning or neighborhoods.
+  - **Environmental studies**: Polygons to outline conservation areas or ecosystems.
-- **Ravina’s Approach**: Uses points to reflect Tokugawa focus on population centers, avoiding the rigidity of polygons.
+- **Ravina’s Approach**: Uses points to represent villages instead of polygons for territories, as this better reflects the reality of how political power was understood in the Tokugawa period—focused on population centers rather than rigid borders.

 ### **3. Voronoi Polygons**
 - **Origin**: Mathematics and computer science.
-- **Purpose**: Divide space into regions closest to specific points.
+- **Purpose**: A method of dividing space into regions around a set of points, where each region includes all the locations closest to a given point.
-- **Applications**: Service area planning, species range analysis.
-- **Use in Ravina’s Study**: Models fragmented, overlapping zones of influence.
+- **Common Applications**:
+  - **Urban planning**: Determining the service areas of facilities (e.g., which neighborhoods are served by a particular hospital).
+  - **Ecology**: Analyzing the range or territory of species.
+- **Ravina’s Use**: Voronoi polygons help visualize the “zones of influence” of villages, illustrating overlapping and fragmented political authority instead of clear-cut boundaries.

 ### **4. Logit Analysis**
 - **Origin**: Statistics and social sciences.
-- **Purpose**: Predict binary outcomes and analyze influencing factors.
-- **Applications**: Consumer behavior, medical recovery prediction.
-- **Use in Ravina’s Study**: Evaluates how spatial contiguity impacted daimyo governance.
+- **Purpose**: A statistical method for predicting outcomes that have two possible results (e.g., “yes” or “no”) and identifying the factors that influence those outcomes.
+- **Common Applications**:
+  - **Economics**: Examining what drives consumer decisions (e.g., whether to buy a product or not).
+  - **Sociology**: Analyzing the effects of education or income on career choices.
+  - **Medicine**: Predicting the likelihood of recovery from a treatment.
+- **Ravina’s Use**: Uses logit analysis to examine how spatial contiguity—having connected, rather than fragmented, territories—affected the ability of Tokugawa lords to govern and tax their domains effectively.

 ### **5. Spatial Contiguity**
 - **Origin**: Geography and regional studies.
-- **Purpose**: Measures the physical connectedness of areas.
-- **Applications**: Urban planning, habitat connectivity.
-- **Use in Ravina’s Study**: Highlights governance efficiency in contiguous versus fragmented territories.
+- **Purpose**: Refers to how connected or adjacent areas are in space.
+Higher spatial contiguity means areas are physically closer or more cohesive.
+- **Common Applications**:
+  - **Regional planning**: Understanding how connected cities or neighborhoods are.
+  - **Ecology**: Examining how connected habitats affect species survival.
+- **Ravina’s Use**: Highlights governance in early-modern Japan.
+Lords with more contiguous (connected) territories had greater control and could manage resources more efficiently, while fragmented territories posed administrative challenges.

+## Recommended Citation
+If you'd like to cite this blog post, please use the following format:

+Zhao, Fudie.
+2025.
+“A Review of ‘Algorithmic Maps and the Political Geography of Early-Modern Japan.’” *Self-published article*.
+Accessed January 10, 2025. [https://example.com/article](https://example.com/article).